 Storm surge analyses for FEMA coastal flood studies are often performed using the ADCIRC (ADvanced CIRCulation) coastal circulation and storm surge computer model in conjunction with the Simulating Waves Nearshore (SWAN) computer model.
 Once complete, the storm surge analysis will result in the development of stillwater elevations for the one-percent-annual-chance flood event.
 A stillwater elevation does not take into account all effects from waves coming ashore during a storm event.
 Therefore, a separate overland wave modeling analysis is needed in addition to the storm surge analysis to accurately determine coastal SFHAs and BFEs.

-Get more information storm surge in the Storm Surge GIS Data fact sheet.
+Get more information on storm surge in the Storm Surge Analysis video at FEMA.gov and the Storm Surge GIS Data fact sheet.

 In addition to storm surge, waves play an important role in coastal flooding.
 An overland wave modeling analysis is required to fully evaluate the effect that waves have on coastal areas during a flood event.
 FEMA typically uses a computer simulation model called the Wave Height Analysis for Flood Insurance Studies (WHAFIS) to perform overland wave modeling.
 This model takes into account water depth, wind speed, vegetative cover, building density, and other factors to predict the heights of waves, which plays an important role in determining coastal BFEs and flood zones.
 Wave runup and wave setup (discussed below) are also important factors in overland wave modeling.

 Wave runup.
 The rush of water that extends inland when waves come ashore is called ‘wave runup.’
 The overland wave analysis will determine the elevations to which wave runup extends during a storm event.
 These elevations may be higher than the stillwater elevations computed as part of the storm surge analysis.